hora/intro-to-js-promises/parts/04-json.md

 - JSON is short for JavaScript Object Notation

-- JSON is a way of transforming JavaScript objects into strings so that their data can be shared between computers
+- JSON is a way of transforming JavaScript data (like objects) into strings so that their data can be shared between computers

     - It will look a lot like a regular object, but keep in mind that they are _strings_